nus-cs2103-AY2223S1/tp/docs/team/lfrostbytee.md

 ### Project: Duke The Market

-Duke The Market is a desktop contact management system application used for managing customer contacts in department stores.
+Duke The Market is a desktop system application used for managing customer contacts and events in department stores.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.